samratyeager/samratyeager/README.md

 # Hi there! 🙋

-I'm Samrat, a programmer based in Nepal.
+I'm Samrat, a programmer and a designer.

 I use my technical skills and design knowledge to create efficient, user-friendly apps and websites.
 I specialize in designing interactive, animated websites and building MERN stack projects.
-My focus is on creating scalable software with great user experiences, while I continue learning and exploring new technologies through side projects.
+My focus is on creating scalable websites with visually appealing and great user experiences, while I continue learning and exploring new technologies through side projects.